 Taking the exam

 Writing tools and scratch paper may not be brought to the testing site.
-Mechanical pencils are issued to all examinees, and the test booklet may be used as scratch paper for working problems.
 No calculators are allowed except for those specifically approved by NCEES and listed below; these models have no programming or communications capabilities which could allow people to cheat.
 The only reference material that may be used is a handbook which is issued to examinees in the morning; it must be left in the room after each session.
 For study purposes, this handbook may be obtained by downloading from the NCEES website or by purchasing a hard copy.
 However, examinees may not bring their own copies to the test site; they must use the ones issued to them by the proctors and may not write in them.

 NCEES allows only the following calculators to be used on the Fundamentals of Engineering Exam: